Religious tourism in India

 Religious tourism in India is a focus of Narendra Modi's national tourism policy.
 Uttarakhand has been popular as a religious and adventure tourism hub.

 Tourism by religion

 India-origin religions

-Since India is birth place of Indian-origin religions, namely Hinduism, Jainism, Buddhism, and Sikhism, their holiest sites and highest concentration of religious sites pertaining to these religions are in India.
+Since India is birthplace of Indian-origin religions, namely Hinduism, Jainism, Buddhism, and Sikhism, their holiest sites and highest concentration of religious sites pertaining to these religions are in India.
 Common pilgrim circuits, sites and practices are as follows: